Update, July 2025: Recent changes from the OBBA bill have made the QSBS benefits even more accessible! Read on.

 Cake Equity’s platform ensures your stock issuances, transfers, and documentation are tracked in real-time, with full audit history, providing the accuracy you need to meet IRS standards.
 Features like integrated 409A valuations and historical stock records can save time and reduce risks when applying for QSBS.

-With Cake, you can obtain your 409A valuations with your cap table plan and save hours of work!
+With Cake, you can obtain your 409A valuations with your cap table subscription and save hours of work!

-As mentioned above, to be eligible for QSBS, your company's gross assets can't exceed $50 million at the time of stock issuance or immediately after.
-Your 409A valuation helps prove you were under that $50 million threshold.
+As mentioned above, to be eligible for QSBS, your company's gross assets can't exceed the applicable threshold ($50 million for stock issued before July 4, 2025, or $75 million for stock issued on or after July 4, 2025) at the time of stock issuance or immediately after.
+Your 409A valuation helps prove you were under that threshold.

 Regular 409A valuations not only help with option pricing but also create a paper trail for QSBS qualification.
 We often see founders tracking this carefully through their cap table to ensure they don't accidentally cross this threshold.
 Keep those valuations handy.
 They're your best defence if the IRS comes knocking.